 Below are some popular study abroad destinations along with their respective student visas for Nigerian students:

-- UK student visa – a common option for students across the world.
-More visas have recently been approved for Nigerian students.
+- UK student visa – a common option for students across the world, boasting some of the world’s best universities.

 - US student visa – a highly coveted study abroad destination that is home to Ivies such as Harvard and Yale.